winterrdog/basic-btc-p2p-client/README.md

 I created this project for learning purposes, so don't expect too much from it.
 I believe that if _i cannot create something, i cannot understand it too_ (inspired by Richard Feynman).

-Make sure your node version has **stable TypeScript support** before running the code.
+Make sure your Node.js version has **stable TypeScript support** before running this code.
 That is any Node.js version >= v23.6.0 or any latest LTS release.

 ## features